Rosettea/Hilbish/README.md

 Functionality **will** be missing if you use this branch, and you may see crashes too.
 Tread lightly.

+Progress on Midnight Edition is tracked in this PR: [#314](https://github.com/Rosettea/Hilbish/pull/314)

 Hilbish: Midinight Edition is a version of Hilbish meant to be compatible with the original C implementation of Lua by using a Go library binding.
 The end goal is to offer Midnight Edition as a separate, "not as supported" build for users